 Venture Round in 2012

-Avidex is an award-winning, full service audiovisual firm.
-An innovative leader in the design, integration, project management, equipment procurement and support services of audiovisual solutions for commercial and healthcare clients throughout the U.S. Avidex also offers a broad range of equipment rental and show services.
-Avidex successfully partners with architects, contractors, consultants, educators and executives to create boardrooms, videoconference rooms, auditoriums, training facilities, digital signage and many additional projects that incorporate audiovisual needs.
-With a current staff of over 130 employees, the people at Avidex have the background and knowledge to provide you with the best possible experience in implementing audiovisual and multimedia technologies.
-Over the past 10 years Avidex has successfully completed many International jobs in more than a dozen different countries ranging from Europe to Asia and has completed jobs in over 26 states.
-Avidex is a true single source for all audiovisual needs.
+Avidex is a full-service audiovisual firm specializing in the design, integration, and support of audiovisual solutions for commercial and healthcare clients across the United States.
+The company provides a comprehensive range of services, including strategic planning, system design, deployment, training, and managed support, aimed at enhancing collaborative experiences.
+Avidex partners with architects, contractors, consultants, and educators to develop various environments such as boardrooms, videoconference rooms, auditoriums, and training facilities.
+With a workforce of over 130 employees, Avidex boasts extensive expertise in implementing audiovisual and multimedia technologies.
+The firm has successfully completed international projects across more than a dozen countries and has executed jobs in over 26 states, establishing itself as a reliable single source for all audiovisual needs.

 NeRRe Therapeutics